 This specimen container is for collection of urine and measuring its temperature.

-It features a temperature label affixed to the side and volume scale on the measuring 10 – 180 ml.
+It features a temperature label affixed to the side and volume scale measuring 10 – 180 ml in volume.

 The temperature label has a sensor that highlights in a green to blue color indicating the urine temperature.
 When a donor provides a sample in the container you can easily read the samples temperature.
 The label senses temperature between 90 and 100°F. (32 to 38°C.)

-The urine sample temperature should be between 93 to 98 °F to be considered good and valid.
-Samples that have a temperature between 90 to 93 °F in our experience are dubious and should be rejected.
+The urine sample temperature should be between 93 to 98 °F. to be considered good and valid.
+Samples that have a temperature lower than 93° F. and higher than 98 °F. are dubious and should be rejected.
 Ask the donor to provide a new sample.
 This part of the process is a very important as we have found that if the urine sample is not within the recommended temperature, it may well be substitute urine!

-You can now safely proceed with testing for drugs with a drugs of abuse test.
+You can now safely proceed with testing for drugs with a drugs of abuse test card.